Guide to raising Bichons

 Deworming

 Current research says you should only deworm when they need it.
 How do you know when they need it?
 You should do "poop patrol" regularly and check for signs of parasites.
 You may also pull down your doggy's lower eyelid and see what color it is.
-Dark pink means that your dog is not anaemic and most likely does not have any blood-sucking worms.
+Dark pink means that your dog is not anemic and most likely does not have any blood-sucking worms.
 If you notice your dog is very skinny, the coat is pale and dull, coughing, vomiting, diarrhea, low energy, a change in appetite, itching, and signs of skin irritations, it might be time for deworming.
-However, we should be aware of Dewormer Resistance.
+You may also bring stool sample to your wet for the lab test.

 I give my pups 3 shots: 5-way Solo-Jec 5, starting at 7 weeks of age, and repeat with a 3-week interval.